ShamamahFirdous/End-to-End-House-Rent-Prediction-with-ML-Docker/README.md

-# 🏡 End-to-End House Rent Prediction with ML & Docker
+# 🏡 End-to-End Boston House Rent Prediction with ML & Docker

 A complete end-to-end Machine Learning project that predicts **house rent** using a trained ML model.
 This project includes: